 - Concentrate your tea by steeping it for a few hours, or even overnight.
 Herbal infusions can be made stronger this way, and are delicious drunk cold.
 Keep in the fridge for 24- 48 hours.

-- Some of our teas (like chai) work well in a decoction (boiled, then simmered) to add extra strength.
+- Some of our teas (like chai) work best as a decoction (boiled, then simmered) to add extra strength.
 This is true for anything that contains roots or mushrooms to extract the valuable polysaccharides, and will make the tea stronger.

 - Milk, almond or coconut milk may be used in Black teas, Chai blends, Rooibos teas, or with Matcha Green tea, but is rarely needed with herbal tisanes.